 - Highly qualified and experienced construction professionals provide instruction in small, personalized classroom and workshop settings. - Hands-on classes take place in the Painted Desert Campus (Holbrook) NPC Skills Center.
-This state-of-the-art facility is an ideal setting for learning construction skills basics. - NPC tuition and fees are among the lowest in the entire state.
+This state-of-the-art facility is an ideal setting for learning construction skills basics.
+Classes are also offered at the Whiteriver Center. - NPC tuition and fees are among the lowest in the entire state.
 And you may even qualify for federal grants to help defray your education-related expenses! - OSHA-10 construction certification to prepare you for entry into the workforce is standard. - Coursework is geared to fulfill the requirements of NCCER, the national agency for standardized construction training and credentialing.
 Successful completion provides a portable certification of skills that heightens employability in any location.

 For more information regarding this program, contact the program chair at (800) 266-7845, ext.
-7456.
+6236.

 The U.S. Department of Education requires NPC to annually publish cost and time for completion data on Career & Technical Education certificate programs.

 You can access the current data online at www.npc.edu/construction.